-In recent years, many dentists have been replacing fillings that contain mercury.
+In recent years, many dentists have been replacing fillings that contain some mercury.
 But replacing them isn’t necessary.
 Here’s why:

 Studies do not show any dangers from fillings with mercury.